auditOne/documentation/markdowns/How_to_stake_AKT_with_Keplr.md

   > However, please note that you can use any other validator of your choice. <br>
   > Read [our article](Importance_of_choosing_the_right_validator.md) why it is important to spend some time choosing the right validator before you stake.

-# How to stake AKT tokens with Keplr
+# How to stake AKT tokens on Keplr

 ### Prerequisites: